-No. You will have faculty and staff marshals walking in with you to help you understand where to go.
+No. You will have faculty and staff marshals to help you understand where to go.
 Be alert and listen to instructions.
-You will line up by major in a double row, march in and fill up seats from front to back.
-The key to all of this is simply to find your line-up area, by major, in the tent behind the Mullins Center.
+You will gather in the tent behind Mullins by major.
 Look for the sign indicating your major.
-Then go to the registration table for your major and fill out the card for the name reader (IMPORTANT to do this BEFORE marching).
+Then go to the registration table for your major and fill out the card for the name reader (IMPORTANT to do this BEFORE entering Mullins).
 This card also asks for mailing information.
 Complete ALL of the information because the photographers will send you proofs of the pictures they take when you receive your medal.
-Hold on to this card until it is your turn to cross the stage.
+Once you fill this in, enter the building and look for the rows marked with your major.
+Hold on to your name card until it is your turn to cross the stage.
 You will hand it to the name reader just before you cross.

 Students and faculty should dress in commencement caps and gowns.
 Families should dress comfortably.
 Everyone should wear shoes that are appropriate for walking and climbing stairs.
 (There is an elevator available in the Mullins Center for those with mobility issues.)
 In the past, some graduates have worn Stiletto heels.
 This is NOT recommended as people have had difficulty maneuvering the various walkways and the stage area.
 PLEASE keep your safety in mind.